didrik1812/MatmodProject/README.md

 # Modelling reaction-diffusion activity between neurons
 This repository contains code for modelling reaction-diffusion activity between neurons and is part of our project work in TMA4195.
-The code is built upon [Xavier's](https://github.com/xavierr) code, which is available on [bitbucket](https://bitbucket.org/mrst/2022-matmod/src/master/), which again is built upon the [BattMo](https://github.com/BattMoTeam/BattMo) library.
+The code is built upon [Xavier Raynaud's](https://github.com/xavierr) code, which is available on [bitbucket](https://bitbucket.org/mrst/2022-matmod/src/master/), which again is built upon the [BattMo](https://github.com/BattMoTeam/BattMo) library.

 ## Installation